 Amy's expertise lies in her ability to connect to her patients by seeing them as individuals and recognizing the beauty of how each person handles adversity differently.
 This is why she finds it very important to spend time to better understand the difficulties each client is facing, which often leads to unearthing the root cause of their illness that had been undetected by other clinicians for years.

-Morrison Clinic accepts clients without insurance and is also in network with Aetna PPO, BCBS PPO, and Cigna PPO.
+Morrison Clinic accepts clients without insurance and is also in network with the following PPOS: United Health Care, Aetna, Blue Cross, and Cigna.
 We cater to your busy schedule by being flexible with ours and offer lunch time appointments three days a week.
 We are accepting new patients with non-urgent medical needs.
-To schedule a new patient appointment call 972-656-9532.
+To schedule a new patient appointment visit morrisonclinic.com/evaluation.

 In October of 2015 Amy Morrison, founder of Morrison Clinic Psychiatry in Dallas, TX, was inducted in the Butler University Hall of Fame.
 Morrison finished her collegiate career as the most prolific scorer in the history of the women’s program setting both single season and career records for the Bulldogs.
 Her single season records include […]